 - Don't give atropine, sit back, and expect that it will fix everything.
-Give atropine while simultaneously preparing epinephrine and transcutaneous pacing, with the full expectation that the atropine will often fail.
+Give atropine while simultaneously preparing epinephrine and transcutaneous pacing – with the full expectation that the atropine will often fail.

 advantages of epinephrine

-- Available everywhere, can be obtained quickly.
+- Epinephrine is available everywhere and can be obtained quickly.

-- Boluses for peri-arrest patient
+- Boluses for peri-arrest patient: